andrewchaa/blog/content/posts/2020-06-07---calling-the-parents-function-from-a-child-component-in-react.md

 date: "2020-06-07T00:00:00.000Z"
 template: "post"
 category: "Development"
 tags:
-  - "React"
-  - "javascript"
 draft: false
 slug: "/posts/calling-the-parents-function-from-a-child-component-in-react/"
 description: "I was working on a modal dialog in React.
-When I click a button to verify the email address of a user, I wanted to display a confirmation dialog to make sure it's a valid operation."
+When I click a button to verify the email address of a user, I wanted to display a confirmation dialog to make sure it's a valid operation. "
 socialImage: "/media/42-line-bible.jpg"
 ---

 I was working on a modal dialog in React.
 When I click a button to verify the email address of a user, I wanted to display a confirmation dialog to make sure it's a valid operation.